Skip to main content

 import EmbraceIO

 Since gRPC libraries like grpc-swift don't use URLSession, their network requests aren't automatically captured.
-You can manually create spans that appear as HTTP requests in the Embrace dashboard.
+You can manually create spans that appear as HTTP requests in the networking section of the Embrace dashboard.

 class GRPCInstrumentation {